MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 # Moodle manual migration steps

-This article describes the steps to migrate the on-premises Moodle archive you copied to the Azure infrastructure resources you deployed, and then configure the Azure Moodle application.
-Before you begin, make sure to complete all the steps in [How to prepare for a Moodle migration](migration-pre.md) and [Moodle migration architecture and templates](migration-arch.md).
+This article describes the steps to import the on-premises Moodle archive to the Azure infrastructure resources, and then configure the Azure Moodle application.
+Before you begin this process, make sure you complete all the steps in [How to prepare for a Moodle migration](migration-pre.md) and [Moodle migration architecture and templates](migration-arch.md).

-After the Azure infrastructure deployment completes, sign in to the [Azure portal](https://portal.azure.com/), go to the resource group you created, and view all the created infrastructure resources.
-The created resources look similar to the following image, depending on which Azure Resource Manager (ARM) template you used:
+After the Azure Resource Manager (ARM) template deployment completes, sign in to the [Azure portal](https://portal.azure.com/), go to the resource group you created, and view all the created infrastructure resources.
+The created resources look similar to the following image, depending on which ARM template you used.

 ![Screenshot showing infrastructure resources created in the Moodle migration resource group.](images/resource-creation-overview.png)

+## Copy the Moodle archive

+Copy the Moodle backup archive from Azure Blob Storage to the controller virtual machine (VM).

-## Sign in to the controller virtual machine
+### Sign in to the controller virtual machine

 1. Use a free, open-source terminal emulator or serial console tool like [PuTTY](https://www.putty.org/) to sign in to a controller virtual machine (VM).